linode/docs/docs/tools-reference/custom-kernels-distros/running-a-custom-linux-distro-on-a-linode-vps.md

 Migrating the Virtual Machine to Your Linode
 --------------------------------------------

-You've just completed the steps to create a virtual machine and prepared it to be transferred to your Linode.
+Above, you created a virtual machine and prepared it for transfer to your Linode.
 The steps below will walk you through configuring a Linode for your custom image.
 In this how-to, we will start with a new Linode.
 However, the information provided can be applied to existing Linodes by adding new disk images.

 ###Setting up your Configuration Profile
-We will start by configuring the Linode to boot your custom image.
+Start with the Linode Manager and the configuration of a Linode to boot your custom image.

 1. Log in to the Linode Manager.